florianL21/OpenTx-googleTTS-soundpack-generator/README.md

 ## Setup

+Setup of this application is really easy.
+You can go to the [releases](https://github.com/florianL21/OpenTx-googleTTS-soundpack-generator/releases) and download the newest eecutable for Windows from there.

+Some steps to get you up and running:

+### 1. Prerequisits:
+Some kind of .NET core installaiton is required so that you can start the application.
+You can simply try to download and run the exe file on your PC and see if it opens.
+If not donwload and install the .NET Core runtime from [here](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+If you plan to build the application from source you will have to get the SDK instead.

-The setup is really easy.
-The hardest part about it is to setup a Google cloud project and access key for your google account.
-The application will ask you for the json file (which you can learn how to generate [here](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries)) at startup.
+### 2. Create a Google Cloud project and download the acces key Json file

+The application will ask you for a json file at its first startup.
+A guide on how to setup the Google Cloud project and generate the key can be found [here](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries).

+## Building from source

+Building the app is as simple as clonig this repo and then opening a cmd window inside the SoundpackGenerator Folder.
+Make sure you have the dotnet core sdk installed and the simply execute `dotnet run` to start the application.

 ## References